When not working as a chemist and business manager, Jeremy enjoys gaming.

 The Best Assassins in Assassin's Creed

-The Brotherhood of Assassins encompasses millenia of freedom-fighters.
+The Brotherhood of Assassins encompasses millennia of freedom-fighters.
 Where Templars seek unity through control, Assassins believe in free will, leading to centuries of bloody conflict between the two.
 And despite their malicious-sounding name, Assassins are generally presented as the heroic protagonists of the AC universe, repeatedly thwarting Templar attempts to manipulate mankind.

 While they prefer covert operations to open combat, several Assassins prove particularly skilled—today we'll examine the ten most notorious and powerful rogues throughout Assassin's Creed!
 Spoilers ahead.